PutkisDude/simple-django/README.md

 ## Installation

+I Don't recommend install this unless you are teacher or student in the course.

 1. Install virtualenv (sudo apt-get install virtualenv) and git (sudo apt-get install git)
 2. Make a new directory
     - mkdir django